Unipisa/caps/docker/README.md

 ```bash
 sudo docker-compose up
 ```
-For leter update, use
+For later updates, use
 ```bash
 sudo docker-compose up --build
 ```
 to regenerate the CAPS image.
+This will copy the files from the ```app``` folder into the image.

 ## Local development

-An alternative ```docker-compose.yml``` file is provided that mounts some directories directly from the repository, to allow for automatic reloading of the PHP source files in the development.
+An alternative ```docker-compose-dev.yml``` file is provided that mounts some directories directly from the repository, to allow for automatic reloading of the PHP source files during development.
 To use that, you can give the command
 ```bash
 sudo docker-compose -f docker-compose-dev.yml up
 ```